 The second tercet of ‘Whatever Happened?” begins with an exclamation.
 The speaker is happy that the memory of “each detail” is slowly disappearing.
 It was tough for the travelers to have these thoughts in their minds for one night.
 It kept them up, as they tossed and turned.
 They dwelled on what happened to them the previous day, worrying about what they should do next, and any mistakes they might’ve made.

-Luckily, when the sun rises on the next day, everything is picture perfect.
+Luckily, when the sun rises the next day, everything is picture-perfect.
 It was “kodak-distant.”
-This is of course a reference to the camera brand, Kodak.
+This is, of course, a reference to the camera brand, Kodak.
 By using this phrase, the speaker is comparing his memories to a photograph.
 They have as much ability as a picture does to harm him now.
 This allowed them some, as they state in the third tercet, “Perspective.”
-It does not mean that they are totally in the clear though.
+It does not mean that they are totally in the clear, though.
 They still appear “pale” as if in shock over the events of the previous day.

 ‘Perspective brings significance,’ we say,

 What can’t be printed can be thrown away.